kadena-docs/kadena-docs/docs/coding-projects/rotate-auth.md

 sidebar_position: 5
 ---

-# Rotate wallet keys
+# Rotate authorized keys

-The Rotate wallet keys coding project demonstrates how to create a smart contract with rotatable authorization keys and how to enforce row level permissions.
+The Rotate authorized keys coding project demonstrates how to create a smart contract with rotatable authorization keys and how to enforce row level permissions.
-For this project, you'll build an `auth` module for a wallet application that supports key rotation.
 This project continues to build on concepts and challenges presented in other coding projects and covered in [Smart contracts](/smart-contracts/smart-contract-dev) topics.
 Specifically, this project demonstrates the following: